ngageoint/fog-machine/README.md

   </tr>
 </table>

 * The Fog Machine framework uses Apple's [Multipeer Connectivity framework](https://developer.apple.com/library/ios/documentation/MultipeerConnectivity/Reference/MultipeerConnectivityFramework/).
 Multipeer Connectivity is supported across all iOS devices, which means great interoperability within the iOS family.
-* The framework does not rely on any backend connection and works entirely disconnected from any LTE network or Wi-Fi signal.
+* The framework works entirely disconnected.
+It does not rely on any backend connection like LTE or Wi-Fi.
-  * Note: Wi-Fi or Bluetooth must be enabled on the device to make use of Apple's Multipeer Connectivity.
-* If, for whatever reason, a device in the Fog Machine peer network fails to process its piece of work, that piece of work will automatically get reprocessed on another device in the peer network.
-The reprocessing provides transparent flexibility in the network.
+* If, for whatever reason, a device in the peer network fails to process its piece of work, that piece of work will automatically get reprocessed on the initiating device.
+Reprocessing provides transparent flexibility in the network.
-* Although not the primary focus of Fog Machine, the framework allows users to easily share data across connected devices.
+* Although not the primary focus of Fog Machine, the framework allows devices to easily share data within the peer network.

 #### Cons